 Left untreated, diabetes and high blood pressure can lead to serious complications, including heart disease.

 Heart disease is also the leading cause of maternal death in the U.S., which rose sharply among Hispanic women during the COVID-19 pandemic.

 Hispanic women are also affected by behavioral risk factors, including physical inactivity and smoking.

 Hispanic women are nearly three times more likely than non-Hispanic white women to lack health insurance, and less likely to have an established primary care physician.

 Culturally, Hispanic women frequently prioritize family responsibilities over self-care.
 As a result, they may be less likely to seek medical care for themselves than for their families.

-“By partnering with a physician who understands their personal and cultural heart care needs, Hispanic-American women can lower their risk of heart disease and learn to adopt healthy prevention strategies,” says Dr. Kim, who is a member of the Scripps Women’s Heart Center care team.
+“By partnering with a physician who understands their personal and cultural heart care needs, Hispanic-American women can lower their risk of heart disease and learn ways to adopt healthy prevention strategies,” says Dr. Kim, who is a member of the Scripps Women’s Heart Center

 Scripps Women’s Heart Center provides heart care for women, by women.
 Our female cardiologists are experts in cardiology and integrative medicine and specialize in female heart disease.
 We’re dedicated to empowering women to take care of their hearts through education, lifestyle and, when needed, expert medical care.